How was my Friday night during this fine summer?

 We all clearly have the same taste in food, as the entree orders went something like this:

-T and J: Veal Tortelloni – hand made veal and toasted garlic spinach stuffed pasta, drizzled with extra virgin olive oil.
+Travis and Josh: Veal Tortelloni – hand made veal and toasted garlic spinach stuffed pasta, drizzled with extra virgin olive oil.

-AP and me: Salmone alla Griglia – wood grilled salmon (medium to medium rare), topped with lemon olive oil and garlic, served atop sage roasted sweet potato and grilled Parmigiano asparagus.
-AP also ordered a side of Butternut Squash Walnut Mista to share with R.
+Alex and me: Salmone alla Griglia – wood grilled salmon (medium to medium rare), topped with lemon olive oil and garlic, served atop sage roasted sweet potato and grilled Parmigiano asparagus.
+Alex also ordered a side of Butternut Squash Walnut Mista to share with Russell.

 We asked Edson to split the bill according to each couple’s orders, which he happily obliged.
-In his haste, though, he knocked over a water glass onto AP and R, for which he apologized profusely while bringing over napkins to sop up the mess.
-At least T‘s storytelling made up for the mishap.
+In his haste, though, he knocked over a water glass onto Alex and Russ, for which he apologized profusely while bringing over napkins to sop up the mess.
+At least Travis’s storytelling made up for the mishap.

 It always seems that we leave each establishment with a bang … no need to cry over spilt water, eh?